jendave/ironsmith-compendiums/README.md

 * Due to changes in version `2.0.0`, uninstalling and re-installing the module may be needed.

 # Credits
-[Ironsmith](https://preview.drivethrurpg.com/en/product/351813/ironsmith) and [Ironsmith Expanded Oracles](https://preview.drivethrurpg.com/en/product/333665/Ironsmith-Expanded-Oracles) by Eric Bright are licensed for use under the [Creative Commons Attribution 4.0 International License (CC-BY)](https://creativecommons.org/licenses/by/4.0/).
+The [Ironsmith](https://preview.drivethrurpg.com/en/product/351813/ironsmith) supplements by Eric Bright are licensed for use under the [Creative Commons Attribution 4.0 International License (CC-BY)](https://creativecommons.org/licenses/by/4.0/).

 Original oracles by Shawn Tomkin from [Ironsworn](https://preview.drivethrurpg.com/en/product/238369/ironsworn) and [Ironsworn: Delve](https://preview.drivethrurpg.com/en/product/302260/ironsworn-delve) are used under the [Creative Commons Attribution 4.0 International License (CC-BY)](https://creativecommons.org/licenses/by/4.0/).